automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Eocursor.md

 # Eocursor
-## Description: This late Triassic reptile was one of the earliest true dinosaurs.
+## This late Triassic reptile was one of the earliest true dinosaurs.